A Trick of the Tail: Recording and production

 Recording began in Trident Studios in October 1975 with producer David Hentschel.
-On previous Genesis albums Hentschel had served as tape op and (later) as engineer; Collins had become a fan of his album Startling Music, a re-recording of Ringo Starr's album Ringo on an ARP 2500 synthesizer.
-Collins thought the group could carry on as an instrumental act, but the others felt that it would be boring without vocals.
-The group had still not decided on a replacement singer, so they decided to start recording backing tracks and audition singers as they went.
+On previous Genesis albums Hentschel had served as tape op and engineer; Collins had become a fan of his album Startling Music, a re-recording of Ringo Starr's album Ringo on an ARP 2500 synthesizer.
+Collins thought the group could carry on as an instrumental act, but the others felt that the music would suffer without vocals.
+The group had still not decided on a replacement singer, so they decided to begin recording backing tracks and to audition singers as they went along.
 Gabriel visited the band in the studio and listened to the album, and thought they had succeeded in proving to others that they still were "a whole, strong band without me".
 He knew that the group could write strong material, but the little effort it took them surprised him the most.

-Some songs such as "Ripples..." were written with the intention that Collins could sing them, similar to "More Fool Me" on Selling England by the Pound, but he did not want to take over as a permanent replacement, opting instead to teach potential lead singers the songs.
-The group still wanted a regular frontman for live performances, as they thought Collins would not be able to handle all the material, and it would be problematic trying to sing Gabriel's vocal parts while drumming on tour.
-One of the auditionees, Mick Strickland, was invited into the studio to sing, but the backing tracks were in a key outside of his natural range and the band decided not to work with him.
+Some songs, such as "Ripples...", were written specifically for Collins to sing (and he had previously sung lead on "For Absent Friends" from Nursery Cryme and "More Fool Me" from Selling England by the Pound), but he did not want to take over as a permanent replacement, opting instead to teach potential lead singers the songs.
+The group still wanted a regular frontman for live performances, as they thought Collins would not be able to handle all the material and it would be problematic trying to sing Gabriel's vocal parts while drumming on tour.
+One of the auditionees, Mick Strickland, was invited into the studio to sing, but the backing tracks were in a key signature outside of his natural voice range and the band decided not to work with him.
 With the band's recruitment efforts having failed to produce a suitable vocalist, Collins reluctantly went in the studio to sing "Squonk".
 His performance was well received by the band, and they decided that he should be their new lead singer.
 Hentschel stayed on as co-producer for future Genesis albums up to 1980's Duke.

 "Squonk" is based on the mythical creature from the US as illustrated here from Fearsome Creatures of the Lumberwoods, With a Few Desert and Mountain Beasts (1910).